logzio/logzio-azure-blob/README.md

 * Event Hubs Namspace
 * Event Grid System Topic
 * Function's logs Storage Account
-* Blob Storage Account (will be created only if you choose option 2)
+* Blob Storage Account (will be created only if you choose the second deploy option)

 <!-- tab:start -->
 <div id="existing-blob-config">